turingschool-examples/hang-in-there-boilerplate/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
 Unfortunately, this app is web-based and will only work on a browser.
-To access it, they will need follow several steps:
+To access it, they will need to follow several steps:

 To clone down this repository to your local machine:
-* Fork the Tick-Tack-Toe repository
+* Fork the poster-project-JYJW repository
 * Clone down the repository to your local machine
 * `cd` into the repository on your local machine
 * Open the repository in your text editor